Telenav/open-source-spec/osrm/doc/table_service.md

 <img src="../references/pictures/mld_routing_example_graph_partition.png" alt="mld_routing_example_graph_partition.png" width="600"/>

-Here we ignore the edges between differernt nodes because they are not matters for describing the idea of MLD.
+Here we ignore the edges between different nodes because they are not matters for describing the idea of MLD.
 But you should know the {nodes, edges connected between nodes} constructs the graph.

 Let's say we want to calculate a route form source=node_0 to destination=node_11.